Power Over Ethernet (PoE) access points are the most reliable way to extend a WiFi signal.

-PoE (Power over Ethernet) has a lot of advantages over a standard power supply setups.
+PoE (Power over Ethernet) has a lot of advantages over standard power supply devices.

 An Ethernet cable can simply be run to a location and plugged into an Access Point, giving power and data to it.

 This makes for a simple and clean setup with no need to run extra power lines.

 If you have never set up a PoE access point before they are easy to do by running a Cat 5/6 cable to a PoE injector that adds power and data to the line.